syncora-ai/syncora-benchmarks/README.md

 # syncora-benchmarks

-A lightweight, plug‑and‑play benchmark kit for synthetic data.
-Compare Syncora against other generators (e.g., Gretel, MostlyAI) by dropping in CSVs, then auto‑compute fidelity and similarity metrics.
-Works with any dataset via simple file naming—no heavy setup needed.
+Syncora Benchmarks is a plug and play toolkit to evaluate synthetic data quality.
+Add CSVs from any generator and get instant fidelity metrics and visual comparisons with simple file naming.
 ---

 ## What’s Inside